 If you find any damage or fault or don’t latch properly, replace it.
 Use a multimeter and consult your washer’s wiring diagram to find the electric failure of the washer.
 Test each door lock switch for their continuity.
 Door lock switch is not repairable.
 So, if you find no continuity, replace them.

 Test Lid Switch Assembly

-If the lid is open, your washing machine won’t drain.
+If the lid is open, main control board prevents washer from draining.
 Your washer’s lid may open for defective lid switch assembly.
 Use a multimeter and test each lid switches for their continuity.
 If you find any lid switch that has no continuity, replace it.

 Check for Broken Water Pump Belt